JimarkusSchool/Car-and-remote/README.md

 Connect the H-bridge shield to the arduino
 ![Screenshot_20191031-234933_Gallery](https://user-images.githubusercontent.com/57181085/67948396-b7e3b600-fc39-11e9-9532-a44a1323c8df.jpg)
 	Connect each of the wires according to this outline:

-Left (image above) motor positive(RED)
+Left (image above) motor positive(RED):
 H-board screw connection 4

-Left motor negative
+Left motor negative:
 H-board screw connection 3

-Right motor positive
+Right motor positive:
 H-board screw connection 2

-Right motor negative
+Right motor negative:
 H-board screw connection 1

-Tightly screw in each of the wires with a small flathead screwdriver Connect a battery pack to the arduino for power Connection
+Tightly screw in each of the wires with a small flathead screwdriver Connect each battery pack to each of the arduinos for power Connection
 To connect the controller to the board we will need 3 cables, each of at least 2 metres, do this by connecting the male and female cords together, the length of the cable determines the length of how far the drones range will be so adjust to whatever you require, use tape to bundle the 3 cables together and to hold the individual cables between each other if necessary.
 The cables need to connect to each of these wires

+Connect Ground one board too ground on another, Connect 1 on the Controller board to 0 on the Car board Connect 0 on the Controller board to 1 on the Car board

 Step 3- Code
 We will run two different pages of code, one for each arduino, the controller segment will use this code.